Skip to main content

 • Maja Johnson '23 is in Uppsala University's Master's Programme in Scandinavian Studies in Uppsala, Sweden.

-• Lauren Hall '22 is a social studies teacher at Edison Junior High School in Rock Island, Ill.
+• Lauren Hall '22 is a middle school social studies teacher for the Rock Island-Milan (Ill.)
+School District.

 • Rosalie Looijaard '22 is a Ph.D. candidate in philosophy at Boston University.

-• Matt Payton '22 is a special education teacher at Sterling High School in Sterling, Ill.
+• Matt Payton '22 is a special education teacher at Sterling (Ill.)
+High School.

-• Monica Thompson '21 is a J.D. candidate at Saint Louis School of Law in St. Louis, Mo.
+• Monica Thompson '21 is an associate attorney at Evans & Dixon, LLC, in St. Louis, Mo.

-• Mikaela Ferrara '20 earned a master¡¯s in museum studies from George Washington University and is a collections intern at the International Spy Museum in Washington, D.C.
+• Mikaela Ferrara '20 earned a master¡¯s in museum studies from George Washington University and is a collections specialst at the International Spy Museum in Washington, D.C.

 Lauren Hall